World Cerebral Palsy Day

 Share Article:

-Today is World Cerebral Palsy Day, and a valuable opportunity to raise awareness of this condition across the globe.
+World Cerebral Palsy Day falls on the 6th of October and is a valuable opportunity to raise awareness of this condition across the globe.

 TrustpilotStarsWe're ratedExcellent